tasklify/tasklify/README.md

 ## Documentation

+### Creating Projects

+Projects can be created by system admin.
+After clicking on add new project button, a form opens, which is as follows:

+- **Project Title**: Short, descriptive title.
+(Required and can't be a duplicate)
+- **Short Description**: A short description of the project.
+(Optional)
+- **Product Owner**: Select product owner from list of users (Required and can't be the same user as SCRUM master)
+- **SCRUM Master**: Select SCRUM master from list of users (Required and can't be the same user as product owner)

+After filling out the necessary fields, submit the form by clicking on create button.
+Then a new dialog will open, in which **Project Developers** can be added to project.
+The dialog is as follows:

+- **Add Project Developers**: Select the desired user and click add, to add that user to the list of project developers.
+- **List of Project Developers**: A table that shows all the developers that were added, while there is also an option to remove any of them, by clicking on X button.

+When done, click on "I'll add more later" button, to finish the process and close the dialog.

 ### Creating User Stories

 User stories can be created by product owner and SCRUM master.
 The form is as follows: